Per Aspera Ad Astra (2026 film): Production

 The film is directed by Han Yan, with an original story by Qian Ninghuang.
 The screenplay was written by Qian Ninghuang, Han Yan, Gao Lu, Liu Dalin, Xu Chen, and Ma Peisi.

 Release

 The film was originally scheduled for release in mainland China on July 5, 2025.
 On April 17, the production team announced that due to an increase in post-production VFX workload, the film will be delayed.
-They added that post-production will now be expedited, and a new release date will be announced as soon as the film is completed.
+The film was released on February 17, 2026.

+The movie was subsequently released on Netflix on June 18, 2026.